bcoin-org/bcoin-org.github.io/guides-markdown/webapp.md

 ## Compile a bcoin module for the browser

-In bcoin mnemonic seeds, HD derivation, and private keys are all handled by the [hd module](https://github.com/bcoin-org/bcoin/tree/master/lib/hd).
+In bcoin, mnemonic seeds, HD derivation, and private keys are all handled by the [hd module](https://github.com/bcoin-org/bcoin/tree/master/lib/hd).
 Here's the commands to compile the hd module for our web-app: